techenthusiast167/Master-OSINT-Toolkit-/README.md

 **Some modules require API keys for full functionality**:

-    HaveIBeenPwned API key: needed for email breach checks.
+- **HaveIBeenPwned API key**: needed for email breach checks.
-    Sign up at https://haveibeenpwned.com/API/Key and set your key in the script.
+- Sign up at https://haveibeenpwned.com/API/Key and set your key in the script.

-    Hunter.io API key: needed for email verification.
+ - **Hunter.io API key**: needed for email verification.
-    Register at https://hunter.io and update the key in the script.
+ - Register at https://hunter.io and update the key in the script.

-    AbuseIPDB API key: for IP blacklist checks.
+- **AbuseIPDB API key**: for IP blacklist checks.
-    Register at https://www.abuseipdb.com/api and update accordingly.
+- Register at https://www.abuseipdb.com/api and update accordingly.
+-

 Update the placeholder API key variables in master_osint.py with your keys to unlock full features.